AndroidDevHK/zeesofttech-voice-typing-keyboard/README.md

   <img src="./icon.png" alt="Voice Typing Keyboard Logo" width="120" height="120" style="border-radius: 24px; box-shadow: 0 8px 24px rgba(0,0,0,0.15);" />
 </p>

-A premium, high-performance Android keyboard application featuring a state-of-the-art **Glassmorphism UI**, real-time multilingual **AI speech-to-text dictation**, offline translation capabilities, and built-in professional audio utilities.

-Developed and engineered for **Zeesoft Tech**.
+This is a premium, high-performance Android keyboard app that I developed during my time at **Zeesoft Tech**.
+The project was built to solve a simple but frustrating problem: standard mobile keyboards make translation, voice search, and high-speed dictation feel clunky.

+To address this, we designed a beautiful, modern **Glassmorphism UI** and combined it with advanced on-device speech-to-text and offline translation capabilities.

 ---

-## 💼 Proprietary & Intellectual Property Notice
+## 🔒 Code Sharing & Intellectual Property Notice

-> [!WARNING]
-> **CLOSED SOURCE & CONFIDENTIALITY NOTICE**
-> All source code, assets, and proprietary algorithms associated with this project are the sole intellectual property of **Zeesoft Tech**.
-Public sharing, distribution, or reproduction of the source code is strictly prohibited under non-disclosure and employment agreements.
->
-> This repository serves exclusively as a **portfolio showcase** to demonstrate UI/UX design excellence, system architecture capabilities, and product engineering achievements.
+Because this app is actively published and holds proprietary commercial value, **the source code cannot be shared publicly** under my employment and confidentiality agreements with **Zeesoft Tech**.

+I have created this repository to showcase:
+* The UI/UX styling and design direction.
+* The feature set and user experience workflows.
+* The architectural design and product scope of what I built.

 ---

-## ✨ Features & Capabilities
+## 🚀 The Features I Developed

-### 🎨 Premium Glassmorphism UI
+### 🎨 Beautiful Glassmorphism UI
-* Features a sleek, modern, and translucent design.
-* Dynamic frosted-glass overlays and customizable keyboard styles to elevate the Android visual experience.
+Mobile inputs should be fun to use.
+I implemented a premium "frosted glass" interface featuring smooth translucency and customizable keyboard skins that look stunning on modern high-res displays.

-### 🎙️ AI-Powered Speech-to-Text Dictation
+### 🎙️ AI Dictation & Speech-to-Text
-* Hands-free typing with high-precision voice recognition.
-* Smart acoustics processing that understands various regional accents and dialects naturally.
+No more struggling with tiny on-screen keys.
+The dictation system uses advanced voice recognition that naturally captures continuous speech, adjusting smoothly to different accents and conversational speeds.

-### 📴 High-Performance Offline Translation
+### 📴 Fully Offline Translation
-* Direct translation between **40+ global languages** natively on-device.
-* Full translation capabilities work completely offline without relying on active internet connections.
+Designed with travelers in mind, I integrated on-device translation support for **over 40 major languages**.
+Users can translate conversations on the fly even when they are completely off the grid.

-### ⏺️ Integrated Pro Audio Recorder
+### ⏺️ Smart Audio Recorder & Utility Toolkit
-* Premium voice recorder built directly into the keyboard system.
-* Captures high-quality meetings, lectures, and quick audio notes seamlessly.
+We wanted this to be more than just a keyboard.
+I added a built-in high-fidelity audio recorder so users can seamlessly record meetings, lectures, or quick voice memos without switching apps.

 ### 🔍 System-Wide Voice Search
-* Instantly search across Google, YouTube, Amazon, Reddit, and more directly from the keyboard without manual typing.
+Added a super convenient quick-search feature allowing users to trigger voice queries across popular platforms (like YouTube, Google, Amazon, and Reddit) directly from their keyboard.

-### 📝 Advanced Editing Toolkit
+### 📝 Precision Text Editing
-* Precise text correction features including dedicated **Undo/Redo** actions and an innovative **touch-zoom** cursor precision tool.
+Added dedicated Undo/Redo actions and a unique cursor-precision tool to make editing long texts on mobile devices simple and intuitive.

 ---

-## 🌍 Supported Languages (40+)
+## 🌍 Supported Languages

+The app supports 40+ major global languages and regional dialects:
 * **English** (US, UK, India, AU)
 * **Hindi** (हिंदी वॉयস टाइपिंग)
 * **Arabic** (لوحة مفاتيح الكتابة بالصوت)